NBA Rumors: Joe Johnson Headed To Houston Rockets And Could Be Important Piece In Playoffs, ‘SI’ Reports

 There were initially some differing rumors about where Joe Johnson would end up, but it now appears that the Houston Rockets have emerged as the destination.
 Sam Amick of Sports Illustrated reported that Johnson has already told the Rockets that he will sign with them, and that rumor has been backed up the Shams Charania of Yahoo Sports.

-If the NBA rumors are true, the move would reunite Joe Johnson with former coach Mike D’Antoni, and could be a major boost to the Rockets as they approach the final stretch of the regular season.
+If the NBA rumors are true, the move would reunite Joe Johnson with former coach Mike D’Antoni and could be a major boost to the Rockets as they approach the final stretch of the regular season.
 The Rockets remain in striking distance of the top spot in the Western Conference, and Johnson’s veteran leadership could be the best fit with a coach who has shown an ability to get the best out of him in the past.

-Johnson also has a career 112 postseason games in his career, Bleacher Report noted, experience that could be invaluable when the Rockets look to make it beyond the second round for the first time in three years.
+Johnson also has a career 112 postseason games in his career, Bleacher Report noted, an experience that could be invaluable when the Rockets look to make it beyond the second round for the first time in three years.
 Johnson would provide important depth and a shooting touch off the bench, which could spell James Harden and Eric Gordon down the stretch and help keep the team healthy toward the playoffs and beyond.

 ESPN story on Joe Johnson committing to sign with the Houston Rockets. https://t.co/bJQsokHRAu